 When you or a loved one needs complete care for even the most serious injuries, University of Missouri Health Care’s Frank L. Mitchell Jr., MD, Trauma Center offers the most advanced trauma care in central Missouri.
-It’s the only American College of Surgeons (ACS)-verified Level I Trauma Center in mid-Missouri and one of only four in the state.
+It’s the only American College of Surgeons (ACS)-verified Level I Trauma Center in mid-Missouri and one of only six in the state.

 Multidisciplinary trauma care

-Our multidisciplinary trauma team is well-equipped to care for all types of traumatic injuries.
-We treat more than 50,000 people every year, which means you get care from highly experienced doctors.
+Our multidisciplinary trauma team is well-equipped to care for all types of traumatic injuries, including burn wounds at the only burn center in the region, the George D. Peak Memorial Burn and Wound Center.
+Our emergency department treats more than 70,000 people every year, which means you get care from highly experienced doctors.